hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 Carol has an account with auto-associations disabled.
 She has no open slots.
 When GameCo drops the GameNFT into her account, she does not immediately receive it.
 Her wallet alerts her to a new airdrop.
 She decides she wants this token.
 For a nominal fee, she signs a transaction to accept this airdrop.
 Her account is associated with GameNFT and a serial is transferred to her account.
 Carol now owns a GameNFT.

 Dave also has an account with no open slots.
 When GameCo drops the GameNFT into his account, he does not immediately receive it.
 His wallet alerts him to a new airdrop, but Dave doesn’t want it.
 He tells his wallet to ignore this airdrop.
 A couple days later, Dave regrets his decision.
 He checks, and the airdrop is still available, so he decides to claim it.
 If he wanted to, he could have ignored this airdrop until GameCo canceled the airdrop.

+At any time after they've received GameNFT token value, Alice, Bob, Carol or Dave could change their mind and reject the token back to the GameNFT token treasury account.

 > A wallet may or may not provide the functionality described in this HIP.
 It is outside the scope of the HIP to define how wallets will handle pending transfers.
 The described scenario is one possible workflow.